 - Prioritise older messages.
 Along with the count of messages in your inbox, the age of messages is important too.

-- Try to check email only a few times a day.
-This removes some of the disruption and inefficiency of switching between things.
-And definitely turn off audible notifications for email on your phone.
-In my sector, I feel it is acceptable to respond to email within 2 working days — however your industry may differ.
+- Personally, I feel responding within 2 working days is acceptable – however your sector may differ.
 If someone needs you faster, they should have your phone number so they can call you.

 Gmail is especially suited to a clean inbox